Section 39 (aka Harassment)

 Section 39 defence

-Another growing area of law relates to social media harassment – in particular, libel, hate speech, or other types of bullying on platforms like Facebook or Twitter.
+Another growing area of law relates to social media harassment – particularly libel, hate speech, or other bullying types on platforms like Facebook or Twitter.
 Accusations may include sending large numbers of messages via applications like Facebook or WhatsApp.
 These cases can be effectively managed when carefully approached.
 Get in touch for more details.

 Stalking and harassment solicitors